MiczFlor/RPi-Jukebox-RFID/src/jukebox/components/gpio/gpioz/README.rst

 Status LED
 ^^^^^^^^^^^^^^

-An LED that lights up, when the Jukebox service is operational.
+An LED that lights up when the Jukebox service is operational.

 As with the input devices, every output device requires a unique, but freely chosen name - here ``StatusLED``.
 The parameter ``type`` directly matches the `GPIOZero output devices